lvanan/consensus-analyzer/README.md

 # consensus-analyzer

+TODO: add a brief description of the tool.
-This repo contains code for analyzation consensus protocols represented in CNF form
+This repo contains code for analyzation consensus protocols.
+In the output one can see the probability and expected number of messages for different combinations of backward transitions.

-## Basic instructions
+## Installation instructions

 Download a copy of PRISM and build it